 Now that I’ve figured out the basics to making meatballs I’m going to try my hand at a veggie version using my lentil loaf recipe as inspiration.
 I’ll report back soon!

 Ready to whip up a batch of these turkey meatballs for yourself?
-Here’s the easy, 8-ingredient recipe!
+Check out the easy, 8-ingredient recipe below:

 These simple clean eating Popeye turkey meatballs are moist and flavorful, loaded with veggies and require no binders!
 Meal prep a batch early in the week so you can add them to pasta, sandwiches, salads and more throughout the week!